 Election crisis in New Mexico intensifies near deadline to certify election results

-A confrontation between aand New Mexico’s Democratic secretary of state over the commission’s refusal to certify election results, fueled by a conspiracy, comes to a head on Friday, the state’s certification deadline.
+A confrontation between a Republican-dominated county commission and New Mexico’s Democratic secretary of state over the commission’s refusal to certify election results, fueled by a conspiracy, comes to a head on Friday, the state’s certification deadline.

 The standoff provides a stark example of the chaos that election experts have warned about, as those promoting the lie that former President Donald Trump was misled for re-election seek to populate election offices across the country and generally low-key boards. profile that certify the results. .